dev-nicolaos/personal-site/src/content/thoughts/testimony.md

 Things didn't get much better in middle school.
 In fact, those three years may have been the most difficult years of my life.
 Our family moved just prior to sixth grade and I no longer got to see my former neighbors (who were probably my closest friends) very often.
 I felt out of place at school and didn't really want to pursue building friendships with any of my classmates.
 There were multiple incidents where other students punched me and I didn't attend any school social events.

 The negativity of my school experience affected my mental health a lot.
 I tried to compartmentalize my time at school, to the point where I sometimes had trouble recounting much about what my day had been like when my parents asked me at dinner.
-In the darkest of moments I actually contemplated suicide.
-I don't think I ever would've gone through with it, but the fact that I would even think about it speaks to how bad the worst days were.
+In the darkest moments I felt overwhelmed with despair and I didn't know how I could go on.

 In addition to feeling socially lonely, I also felt spiritually lonely.
 It didn't seem like anyone else in the school shared my beliefs and I struggled to see how my childhood faith could help me in that environment.
 I wanted to share my beliefs with others but I didn't know what to say, and I was afraid of how people would react if I brought it up.